bao1018/LabCodeStyle/HTML&CSS.md

 > All code in any code base should look like a single person typed it, no matter how many people contributed.

-This means strictly enforcing these agreed upon guidelines at all times.
-For additions or contributions, please [file an issue on GitHub](https://github.com/mdo/code-guide).

 ----------